z0c/zer0ps/aws-secrets-manager/README.md

 ### Secret retrieval

-Secretes can be retrieved via:
+Secrets can be retrieved via:

 * AWS Console
 * SDK